What is the difference between AP/steer, Drive and trailer tyres?

-Magna Tyres' truck tyres has been designed based on the latest tyre technology, offer the optimal combination of tyre performance and purchase price, leading to a low cost price per mile.
+At Magna Tyres, we designed our truck tyres based on the latest tyre technology.
+We made sure our tyres offer the optimal combination of tyre performance and purchase price, leading to a low cost price per mile.
 Understanding, and therefore selecting, the right tyres will ensure that your tyres last longer.
 Below is a brief explanation about the different truck tyre positions.

 Steer/All Position Truck Tyres